Trevor Larnach Player Props: Twins vs. Yankees

 Trevor Larnach At The Plate

-- In 21 games played this year, he has hit a homer in two of them.
+- In 22 games played this season, he has hit a homer in two of them.

-- In 42.9% of his games this season, Larnach has driven in at least one run.
-In three of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 40.9% of his games this season, Larnach has notched at least one RBI.
+In three of those games (13.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.